Gaoyuan-Liu/Gaoyuan-Liu.github.io/README.md

 # Robotics Scientist

 I'm currently working at Nanyang Technological University (NTU) as a Research Fellow.
-Before that, I was a researcher at Vrije Universiteit Brussel (VUB) and Interuniversity Microelectronics Centre (IMEC), where I obtained my PhD from VUB.
+Before that, I was a researcher at Vrije Universiteit Brussel (VUB) and Interuniversity Microelectronics Centre (IMEC), where I obtained my PhD from the [Brubotics Lab](https://www.brubotics.eu/) and [AI Lab](https://ai.vub.ac.be/) VUB, my PhD promotors are [Bram Vanderborght](https://mech.vub.ac.be/multibody/members/bram.htm) and [Ann Nowe](https://ai.vub.ac.be/team/ann-nowe/).

 [Read my Blog →](/blog/)